phliehm/JumpingNeural_Python/README.md

 # easy python program to make an AI player jump over obstacles

-- turtle

-## Steps:

-### 1. Rectangle which can jump when a button is pressed
-- implement also gravity
-- figure should simply stop at a certain height (no collision needed)

-### 2. Blocks coming towards the player
-- random but minimum distance from eachother
+- simple neural network, actually only needs 3 layers and one neuron each --> could be made more complex e.g. not only measuring distance but also speed of objects coming towards the player